 - Log file rotation.
 This involves rotating the current log file by renaming it, then opening a new current log file using the original name.
 Rotation can be performed manually, or configured to occur automatically. - Pruning of rotated JSON-format log files, if automatic rotation is enabled.
-Pruning can be performed based on log file age or combined log file size.
+Pruning can be performed based on log file age (as of MySQL 8.0.24), or combined log file size (as of MySQL 8.0.26).